Fish for free in most Minnesota state parks

 - Hooked yet?
 Purchase a fishing license for more options on where to wet your line.
 Rates start as low as $8.50.

 - Need a fishing pole?
-Learn how to make one of your own with this video from the Minnesota Conservation Volunteer.
+Learn how to make one of your own from the May-June 2009 issue of Minnesota Conservation Volunteer "Let's Make a Fishing Pole."

 - For the ultimate fishing resource, visit the DNR's fishing pages.